Dysuria: Urinary tract

 One of the most common causes of dysuria is urinary tract infection.
-Urinary tract infections are more common in females than males due to female anatomy, having a shorter and straight urethra compared to males who have a longer and curved urethra due to male anatomy.
-In females, bacteria can reach the bladder more easily due to shorter and straight urethra as they have less distance to travel.
-Because of these reasons, females tend to experience dysuria more frequently compared to males.
-Also, most urinary tract infections are uncomplicated.
+Urinary tract infections are more common in females than in males due to anatomical differences between them.
+Females have a comparatively shorter and straight urethra, whereas males have a longer and curved urethra.
+In females, bacteria can reach the bladder more easily, as they have less distance to travel.
+Most urinary tract infections are uncomplicated.